dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 One-hot encoding maps a categorical feature, represented as a label index (Double or String value), to a binary vector with at most a single one-value indicating the presence of a specific feature value from among the set of all feature values.

 This preprocessor can transform multiple columns in which indices are handled during the training process.
-These indexes could be defined via a .withEncodedFeature(featureIndex) call.
+These indexes could be defined via *encoded_features* parameter.

 NOTE: